annguyen-git/mysql-guide/README.md

 # Understanding Your Queries
-### Something about me
-I worked as an unofficial, part-time MySQL database administrator (self-claimed) for one years and earned my MySQL 8.0 Administrator certification in 2023.
-My position at the company was as an ETL developer, but I had the opportunity to assist the DBA team with MySQL database optimization on a casual basis.
-At that time, I have already learning database administration for three years.

-Later, I decided to take a break and go abroad to pursue a master’s degree, so I haven't had the chance to work with MySQL since.
-I'm not sure if I'll work with MySQL again in the future, but it would be a shame to forget everything I've spent so much time learning.
-Creating these notes not only helps me reinforce what I've learned, but my main goal is to support those new to database administration by providing a solid foundation of how query work and how to optimize them in MySQL.

 ### Important note
 The way all relational databases handle queries is fundamentally the same across current products on the market.
 In this repository, I use MySQL as an example, but you can apply this knowledge to any database you work with.